Accelerating Colombia’s automotive industry

 The automotive industry is critical to the Colombian economy, supporting almost 60,000 jobs.
 In addition, hundreds of micro-, small, and medium enterprises (MSMEs) depend on the local operations of global carmakers.

-But inconsistencies in how parts are treated by customs and inefficient information and appeals procedures at ports have increased costs, with knock-on effects for consumers.
+But inconsistencies in how parts are treated by customs and inefficient information and appeals procedures at ports increased costs, with knock-on effects for consumers.

 The Alliance worked with the Colombian Customs and Tax Administration (DIAN) and the private sector to create a Center of Excellence to provide consistency in how customs classifies and treats components.
 The Center has become a virtual hub for specialised automotive industry knowledge within DIAN.
 By centralising and harmonising decision-making on an industry-specific basis, it has created a more fluid and operational relationship between the public and private sectors.